-For this demonstration we are going to use the SQL Data Source that we created in our previous article.
-So, Please refer Connect Power BI to SQL Server article to understand the Data Source.
+For this Power BI Clustered Column Chart demo, we are going to use the SQL Data Source that we created in our previous article.
+So, Please refer to Connect Power BI to SQL Server article to understand the Data Source in Power BI.

 How to Create a Clustered Column Chart in Power BI

-- Values: Any Numeric value such as sales amount, Total Sales etc.
+- Values: Any Numeric value such as sales amount, Total Sales, etc.

-Create a Clustered Column Chart in Power BI – Approach 2
+Create a Clustered Column Chart Approach 2

 Hover over any vertical bar will show you the Tool-tip of Country Name, Customer Occupation, and Sales Amount